-6.4.1 The fire protection of oil recovery ships shall be equivalent to that of oil tankers to the extent applicable for the individual ship project and, in addition, meet the requirements of 6.4.4-6.4.10.
+6.4.1 The fire protection of oil recovery ships shall be equivalent to that of oil tankers to the extent applicable for the individual ship project and, in addition, meet the requirements of 6.4.4 - 6.4.10.

-In lieu of "A-60" class exterior boundaries of superstructures and deckhouses required in 2.4.3, "A-0" class constructions protected with a fixed water spraying system in accordance with 6.4.6 may be accepted.
+On ships with tanks intended for storage of recovered oil and located forward of the superstructure in lieu of "A-60" class exterior boundaries of superstructures and deckhouses required in 2.4.3, "A-0" class constructions protected with a fixed water spraying system in accordance with 6.4.6 may be accepted.